wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

       -Same low latency and high throughput performance of S3 Standard.
-      -Designed for durability of 99.999999999% of objects across multiple AZ's -Resilient against events that impact an entire AZ
+      -Designed for durability of 99.999999999% of objects across multiple AZ's -Resilient against events that impact an entire AZ -Data is resilient in the event of one entire AZ destruction -Designed for 99.9% availability over a given year